Double-banded sandgrouse

-The double-banded sandgrouse (Pterocles bicinctus) is a species of ground-living bird in the family Pteroclidae.
+The double-banded sandgrouse (Pterocles bicinctus) is a species of predominantly terrestrial, or ground-dwelling (though not flightless), bird in the family Pteroclidae.
 It is found in arid parts of southern Africa.

 Subspecies

-There are three subspecies: P. b. ansorgei is found in south west Angola, P. b. bicinctus is found in Namibia, Botswana and the north west of Cape Province and P. b. multicolor is found in Zambia, Malawi, Mozambique and Transvaal.
+There are three subspecies: P. b. ansorgei is found in the southwest of Angola; P. b. bicinctus is found in Namibia, Botswana and the northwest of Cape Province, South Africa; P. b. multicolor is found in Zambia, Malawi, Mozambique and Transvaal.
+These sandgrouse have been observed in and around the Okavango Delta in Botswana.

 Description

-A moderate sized bird with a plump body, the double-banded sandgrouse has a small pigeon-like head and long wings and tail.
-The general colour of the plumage is light brown with darker mottling and rows of whitish specks.
-The male is distinguished by having a conspicuous black and white band on its forehead and a chestnut throat area delineated by another black and white band.
-Both sexes have an area of bare yellow skin surrounding their eye and the male has an orange beak.
-The female is smaller and duller in colour.
-The juvenile resembles the female.
+A moderately-sized, quail-like bird with a plump body, the double-banded sandgrouse has a small, almost pigeon-like head with a long pair of wings and tail.
+The general colour of the plumage is light brown, with darker mottling and rows of whitish specks; the male is distinguished by having a conspicuous black-and-white band on his forehead, with a chestnut-coloured throat that is delineated by another black-and-white band.
+Both sexes have an area of bare, yellow skin surrounding their eyeball, and the male has an orange beak.
+The female is smaller and a more dull-brown in colour.
+The juveniles resemble the female.